 - Legislation: Misuse of Drugs (Medicinal Cannabis) Amendment Act 2018

 Is the new law good enough?
 We ask, what would Helen Kelly do?
 Check out NORML’s 4-point model for patient-focused policy.
 What do you think?
 Email your MP here.

 About medicinal cannabis

 Modern research suggests that cannabis is a valuable aid in the treatment of a wide range of clinical applications.
 These include pain relief — particularly of neuropathic pain (pain from nerve damage) — nausea, spasticity, glaucoma, and movement disorders.
 Cannabis is also a powerful appetite stimulant, specifically for patients suffering from HIV, the AIDS wasting syndrome, or dementia.
 Emerging research suggests that cannabinoids found in cannabis may protect the body against some types of malignant tumors and are neuroprotective.
 Currently, more than 60 international health organizations support granting patients immediate legal access to medicinal cannabis under a doctor’s supervision.

-Update: Sativex now available on prescription
+Cannabis extract Sativex is available on prescription

 The UK-made cannabis extract Sativex has been made available on prescription from your GP, although funding remains an issue and Ministerial approval is still required.